mckent05/Habari_EmailDashboard/README.md

 ⚡ Server-Side Pagination Approach

 Instead of loading all emails into memory, the dashboard requests only a slice of the dataset per page.
-This approach was chosen because it computes faster hence improving the performance of the application.
+This approach was chosen because it computes faster, hence improving the performance of the application.
 Instead of performing the pagination on the client side and loading all emails into memory, this approach ensures the pagination is smooth.

 Frontend sends: